Secret Service Agent Publicly Disavows Donald Trump: Refuses To Take Bullet For President

 The issue with the Secret Service agent’s behavior is not that she exercised freedom of speech or disapproved of Donald Trump, but rather the method and language she used in her post.

 “As a public servant for nearly 23 years, I struggle not to violate the Hatch Act.
 So I keep quiet and skirt the median,” reports the Washington Examiner.

 “To do otherwise can be a criminal offense for those in my position.
-Despite the fact that I am expected to take a bullet for both sides.
+Despite the fact that I am expected to take a bullet for both sides.”

 For those unfamiliar with the Hatch Act, O’Grady’s claim to prefer jail to protecting the president includes a significant bit of hyperbole.
 According to the Office of Special Counsel’s pamphlet on the act,